This frozen yogurt bark with blueberries and almonds is so easy to make for a delicious, cool, creamy treat that’s also low in sugar.

 Other healthy dessert recipes

-Eating healthy and watching your blood sugar doesn’t mean you have to give up sweets!
-If you’re looking for some dessert recipes you can feel good about eating, here are a few of my favorites that I know you’ll love:
+Watching your blood sugar doesn’t mean you have to give up sweets!
+If you’re looking for some healthy dessert recipes, here are a few of my favorites that I know you’ll love:

-You can also check out my roundup of low-carb snacks for more snacking inspiration.
+You can also check out my roundup of low-carb desserts for more sweet snacking inspiration.

 Frozen Yogurt Bark with Blueberries and Almonds